© 2025 St. Louis Public Radio

 Eighth-grade students who took Algebra 1 last year, a course considered advanced for that grade level, did not take the corresponding end-of-year assessment.
 The students took the regular 8th-grade math assessment instead.

-Roumpos said the district tried to appeal the data to DESE, but the department ultimately declined their request.
-DESE requires Algebra 1 testing for students who take the course and weighs it into a district’s overall math score, which Kirkwood didn’t receive points for, hurting its final score.
+Roumpos said the district's appeal on the matter was declined.
+The state department requires Algebra 1 testing for students who take the course and weighs it into a district’s overall math score, which Kirkwood didn’t receive points for, hurting its final score.

 The incident highlights a fallacy in equating one number to the overall performance of students across an entire district, according to Roumpos.

-He pointed to the district’s strides in English Language Art and over Missouri Assessment Program (MAP) scores.
+He pointed to the district’s strides in English language art and over Missouri Assessment Program scores.

 “When this is meant to be a reflection on the performance and continuous improvement of the district and the instruction taking place, we find that the score isn't reflective of the achievement or of the teaching and learning taking place in the district,” Roumpos said in an interview on Wednesday.